MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-batch-posting.md

 ---
 title: Post Multiple Documents at the Same Time
-description: Instead of posting individual documents one by one, you can select multiple non-posted documents in a list for immediate or scheduled batch posting.
+description: Learn how to select multiple non-posted documents in a list for immediate or scheduled batch posting in Business Central.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual